scrtlabs/secret-ai-contracts/subscription-manager/Readme.md

 - **Admin Address**: The account that has permission to register or remove subscribers, manage API keys, and change admin rights.
 - **Subscribers**: A mapping from a public key to the subscriber's status (active or inactive).
-- **API Keys**: A mapping of hashed API keys used for external access control.
-The API keys are stored as SHA-256 hashes to enhance security.
+- **API Keys**: A mapping of API keys used for external access control.
+API keys can optionally be associated with an identity, and they are stored securely.

 ### Methods

-1. **Instantiate**
+#### 1. **Instantiate**

 - Initializes the contract and sets the admin to the sender's address.

-2. **Execute**
+#### 2. **Execute**

 - `RegisterSubscriber`: Adds a new subscriber using their public key.
 Only callable by the admin.
 - `RemoveSubscriber`: Removes a subscriber using their public key.
 Only callable by the admin.
 - `SetAdmin`: Changes the admin to a new address.
 Only callable by the current admin.
-   - `AddApiKey`: Adds a new API key for access control.
-The API key is hashed using SHA-256 before storage.
+- `AddApiKey`: Adds a new API key for access control, with an optional identity.
 Only callable by the admin.
 - `RevokeApiKey`: Revokes an existing API key.
-The API key must be provided in plaintext, and the contract verifies its hash.
+The contract verifies its existence before removal.
 Only callable by the admin.

-3. **Query**
+#### 3. **Query**

 - `SubscriberStatusWithPermit`: Checks if a subscriber with the given public key is active.
 Requires a valid permit signed by the admin.
-   - `ApiKeysWithPermit`: Returns a list of all registered API keys.
-Requires a valid permit signed by the admin to ensure secure access.
+- `ApiKeysWithPermit`: Returns a list of all registered API keys (**hashed by sha-256**).
+Requires a valid permit signed by the admin.
+- `ApiKeysByIdentityWithPermit`: Retrieves API keys associated with a given identity.
+Requires admin authorization.
 - `GetAdmin`: Returns the current admin address.

 ---